Enalean/tuleap-documentation-en/languages/en/user-guide/trafficlights.rst

   This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-TrafficLights is the test management solution integrated into Tuleap.
-It's an in-house development that aims to provide an simple and easy way to deal with Test campaigns.
+TrafficLights is the test management solution provided by Tuleap.
+It aims at providing a simple and easy way to deal with test campaigns.

 TrafficLights features:

-* Create and maintain test case definition
+* Create and maintain test case definitions
 * Create test campaigns as a collection of test cases
-* Follow test execution (Not run, passed, failed, blocked)
+* Follow test executions (Not run, passed, failed, blocked)
 * Realtime update for concurrent test execution by team

 Overview
 --------

-There are main concepts in TrafficLights
+Here are the main concepts with TrafficLights

 * Test Case: it's the description of something to test.
 The definition is meant to be re-used
 * Test Campaign: a collection of Test Case to run.
 * Test Execution: it's the execution of one Test Case in the context of a Test Campaign
-* Environment: a given Test Excecution can be ran in different contextes (Same test but different setup)
+* Environment: a given Test Excecution can run in different contexts (Same test but different setup)

 Test Case, Test Campaign and Test Execution are 3 different trackers.
 Environment is a property of "Test execution".

 .. note::

     TrafficLights is stable and used since 1.5 year at Enalean for all Tuleap releases without any issues.
-However some parts are not nicely integrated inside TrafficLights any you might need to go into trackers to configure things.
+However some parts can be better integrated inside TrafficLights and you might need to go into trackers to configure things.

 Run a Test Campaign